 Pat Brumbaugh, A.B.D. in horn performance, M.M., was the Director of Bands at West Senior High for the past 13 years.
 Prior to her work in Traverse City, she taught at the University of Memphis and Arkansas University.

-Mary Buschell is a dairy goat farmer, who partnered with her husband Dick Flowers, raises and milks a small herd of Alpine goats.
-She has been making cheese for over five years and has attended cheese seminars in the U.S. and Northern Italy.
+Mary Buschell is a dairy goat farmer who, partnered with her husband Dick Flowers, raises and milks a small herd of Alpine goats.
+She has been making cheese for more than five years and has attended cheese seminars in the U.S. and Northern Italy.

 Elizabeth Kane Buzzelli, B.A., is a novelist, short story writer, speaker, journalist, and book reviewer for Northern Express.
-Her latest novels Dead Dancing Women and Dead Floating Lovers are in bookstores.
+Her six novels include Dead Dancing Women, Dead Floating Lovers, and A Tough Nut to Kill.

-Mickey Cannon, executive chef and owner of Tuscan Bistro, has been a chef for over 20 years.
-Much of his career has been in Washington D.C. where he worked at the Italian Embassy, cooked for four presidents, was a chef for Sandra Day O’Connor, and was voted the outstanding young chef in 1987.
+Mickey Cannon, executive chef and owner of Tuscan Bistro, has been a chef for more than 25 years.
+Part of his career was spent in Washington D.C. where he worked at the Italian Embassy, and cooked for four presidents.

 Dan Carlson has had a lifelong passion with photography.
 He started Carlson Photography in 2008 where he specializes in family and senior portrait sessions and wedding photography.
 He has shared his passion and talents with others in small group classes.

-Michelle Corteggiano, founder of ATI Attraction Marketing, has over 20 years of experience in direct selling, marketing, sales, relationship building, and leadership.
+Michelle Corteggiano, founder of ATI Attraction Marketing, has more than 20 years of experience in direct selling, marketing, sales, relationship building, and leadership.
 A nationally recognized social media speaker, strategist and author; her book, “Power of Attraction” has been featured in the media.

 Shawn Denton, M.S., B.S., teaches in the Business and Physical Education Areas at NMC.